Loading. Please Wait....

 Children who witness or fall victim to physical, emotional, or sexual abuse may develop post-traumatic stress disorder and suffer from related nightmares, insomnia, and flashbacks.
 They may withdraw socially due to a lack of social skills or the fear that someone may find out the truth, and they may suffer from anxiety born from an unstable living environment or from a deep-seated fear of losing their parent to the addiction.

 Due to the above effects and costs, it is important to involve the family in the recovery process.
-Some benefits gained by people in treatment and their families are:
+Some benefits gained by taking part in family therapy for addiction are:

 Learning self-care: In addiction treatment, the focus is on the person with the addiction.
 During family therapy, a parent or spouse may learn that they need help, too.
 They may be directed to try Al-anon or other mutual help groups in addition to finding an individual therapist